lsst-dm/dmtn-091/index.rst

 =================
 Summary recommendations:
  - use a subset of HiTS for quick turnaround processing, smoke tests, etc.
- - Select a subset of HSC PDR1 vs PDR2
+ - Select a subset of HSC SSP PDR1 vs PDR2
  - use a DES Deep SN field for large-scale processing
  - use the DECam Bulge survey for crowded field tests